salvatore-coppola/eclipsecon-2023-tutorial-session/tutorial/tutorial.md

 We just need to change two parameter in the configuration:
 - **InferenceEngineService Target Filter**: we need to select the `TritonServerRemoteService` we created at the step above
 - **inference.model.name**: Since we're using an ensemble pipeline we need only that as our inference model.
+Just use `ensemble_pipeline`

 It is also necessary to change the behaviour of the dummy driver to generate certain anomalies.
 To do this, the `sense-hat` driver configuration must be changed, enabling the generation of anomalies: